o5edaxi/prisma-access-addresses/README.md

 ### Usage

+Run the script as a scheduled task or cron job to create the text file containing the addresses, as well as additional details such as region and creation time.
+Publish the text file using a webserver and consume the list with a firewall to ease the maintenance of a Prisma Access deployment.

 ```
 usage: prisma_ip_to_edl.py [-h] [-s SERVICE_TYPE] [-a ADDRESS_TYPE] [-l LOCATION] [-k KEY] [-c KEY_FILE] [-n] [-2]
                            [-x {DEBUG,INFO,WARNING,ERROR,CRITICAL}]